Paytm to file for new license, says bullish about its roadmap for general insurance | Business

 In a regulatory filing, Paytm reiterated its intention to make inroads in the general insurance sector, as it is extremely bullish about its potential.

-Paytm said it remains bullish on its roadmap for general insurance, ''and we intend to seek requisite approvals for a new general insurance license, wherein we hold a 74% majority shareholding upfront.''
-Paytm is synonymous with digital payments in India -- having pioneered QR code and wallet trends in the country.
+Paytm said it remains bullish on its roadmap for general insurance, ''and we intend to seek requisite approvals for a new general insurance license, wherein we hold a 74 percent majority shareholding upfront.''
+Paytm is synonymous with digital payments in India - having pioneered QR code and wallet trends in the country.
 It has also successfully forayed into financial services as its partner-based lending business has recorded rapid growth.

 The decision to seek approval for a new license comes after Paytm and Raheja QBE mutually agreed to discontinue the proposed acquisition of RQBE.

-The company in the exchange filing said, ''Our associate company, Paytm Insuretech Private Limited, had entered into a share purchase agreement to acquire 100% of Raheja QBE General Insurance Company Limited.
-As the share sale and purchase transaction has not been consummated within the time period envisaged by the parties under the said agreement, the agreement has automatically terminated.''
-In a separate filing on Sunday, Paytm shared its business operating update for the month of April.
+The company in the exchange filing said, ''Our associate company, Paytm Insuretech Private Limited, had entered into a share purchase agreement to acquire 100 percent of Raheja QBE General Insurance Company Limited.
+As the share sale and purchase transaction has not been consummated within the period envisaged by the parties under the said agreement, the agreement has automatically terminated.''
+In a separate filing on Sunday, Paytm shared its business operating update for April.
 Paytm's lending business now has an annualized run rate of Rs 20,000 crore.

-In April alone, the company disbursed 2.6 million loans through its platform worth Rs 1,657 crore ($221 million).
-The company also recorded over 100% year-on-year growth in total merchant payments volume or GMV, aggregating to Rs 0.95 lakh crore ($12.7 billion).
+In April alone, the company disbursed 2.6 million loans through its platform worth Rs 1,657 crore (USD 221 million).
+The company also recorded over 100 percent year-on-year growth in total merchant payments volume or GMV, aggregating to Rs 0.95 lakh crore (USD 12.7 billion).

 Paytm's monthly transacting users stood at 73.5 million.
 In the offline payments segment, the company's total device deployment across India has crossed 3 million.